 In men, strong pelvic muscles will help with erectile dysfunction by making it easier to maintain an erection.

-When should I do pelvic floor exercises?
+When to start pelvic floor exercises?

 If you’re expecting or have recently given birth, your midwife or health visitor should be able to advise you on how to address signs of any weakness in your pelvic floor and you should quickly notice an improvement if you do them as instructed.
 Having a strong pelvic floor before pregnancy will also help you recover more quickly.
+For more information of exercise during pregnancy can be found here.

 If you’ve tried following the advice of your midwife or health visitor and the situation isn’t getting better with exercise, contact your GP and ask for a referral to an obstetric physiotherapist, who will examine your body and assess how best to regain the strength in your pelvic floor.

-How to do pelvic floor exercises?
+How to do pelvic floor exercises correctly?

 - Lie, sit or stand with your knees slightly apart, make sure to be in a comfortable position and don’t hold your breath while performing the following exercises